Cosmological Constraints on the Phenomenological Interacting Dark Energy Model with Fermi Gamma-Ray Bursts and DESI DR2: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

+We thank the anonymous referees for their helpful comments and constructive suggestions.
 This project was supported by the Guizhou Provincial Science and Technology Foundation: QKHJC-ZK[2021] Key 020 and QKHJC-ZK[2024] general 443.
 Q. Jiang was supported by the Sichuan Provincial Key Projects for Science-Education Integration (25LHJJ0097).
 Y. Liu was supported by the NSFC under Grant No. 12373063.
 P. Wu was supported by the National Natural Science Foundation of China (Grant No. 12275080).